SEND and the Local Offer

 How we support those with Special Educational Needs and Disabilities (SEND):

-Our school provides adaptive teaching for a range of needs in line with the SEND Code of Practice: 0-25 years, including:
+We provide adaptive teaching for a range of needs in line with the SEND Code of Practice: 0-25 years.
+This includes supporting a range of needs detailed below:

 - Communication and interaction, for example, autistic spectrum disorder, Asperger’s Syndrome, speech and language